 >>> def is_leaf(tree): return type(tree) != list

 Trees are useful in a vast array of computing applications, and they are one of the most important applications of recursive functions.
-Our first example of a recursive tree processing function is sum_tree, which sums the values of the leaves of a tree of numbers.
+Our first example of a recursive tree processing function is count_leaves, which counts the leaves of a tree.

-The sum_tree function computes the sum of the leaves in a tree by recursively computing the sums of the branches, then summing those results.
+The count_leaves function counts the leaves in a tree by recursively computing the branch_counts of the branches, then summing those results.
 The base case is when the tree is a leaf, which is a tree with 1 leaf.
 The number of leaves differs from the length of the tree, which is its number of branches.

-The num_leaves function below is nearly identical in structure; only the base case differs.
-The recursive process of counting leaves is illustrated in an environment diagram.
+The recursive process of counting leaves is illustrated below in an environment diagram.